nebojsac/Campayn-API/endpoints/forms.md

 ## Get Forms ##

 `GET /lists/{list_id}/forms.json` returns a collection of forms that are associated with that specific list.
+For more info see [lists](https://github.com/nebojsac/Campayn-API/blob/master/endpoints/lists.md).

 **Response:**